codalogic/Aarch64-Experiments/README.md

 directories so you can easily see the order.
 I've gone up in jumps of 10 in case it later occurs to me to add an intermediate step!

-I run this on a Raspbery Pi 4 running Ubuntu.
+I run this on a Raspbery Pi 4 running Ubuntu but it should work on any distro that can use the GCC tool chain.

 I use the GNU assembler: GAS.
 To get these tools do: